A first view on the density of 5-planar graphs: Abstract

 \section{Abstract}

-$k$-planar graphs are generalizations of planar graphs that can be drawn in the plane with at most $k > 0$ crossings per edge.
-One of the central research questions of $k$-planarity is the \emph{maximum edge density}, i.e., the maximum number of edges a $k$-planar graph on $n$ vertices may have.
-While there are numerous results for the classes of general $k$-planar graphs for $k\leq 2$, there are only very few results for increasing $k=3$ or $4$ due to the complexity of the classes.
-We make a first step towards even larger $k>4$ by exploring the class of $5$-planar graphs.
-While our main tool is still the discharging technique, a better understanding of the structure of the denser parts leads to corresponding density bounds in a much simpler way.
+A key concept for many graph layout algorithms is planarity, a graph property that allows to draw vertices and edges crossing-free in the plane.
+Important is the generalization to $k$-planar graphs, which can be drawn in the plane with at most $k > 0$ crossings per edge.
+One of the basic graph properties that have been explored for those graph classes is the \emph{maximum edge density}, i.e., the maximum number of edges a $k$-planar graph on $n$ vertices may have.
+While there are numerous results for the classes of $1$- and $2$-planar graphs, there are few results for increasing $k=3$ or $4$ due to the complex graph structures.
+We make a first step towards even larger $k>4$ exploring the class of $5$-planar graphs.
+While our main tool is still a discharging technique, a better understanding of the structure of the denser parts leads to corresponding density bounds in a much simpler way.

-We first apply a simplified version of our technique to outer $5$-planar graphs and use the resulting density bound to assert that the structure of \emph{maximally dense} $5$-planar graphs differs from the uniform structure when $k$ is small.
-As the central result of this paper, we then show that simple $5$-planar graphs have at most $\frac{340}{49}(n-2) \approx 6.94(n-2)$ edges, which is a drastic improvement from the previous best bound of $\approx8.3n$.
-This even implies a small improvement of the leading constant in the Crossing Lemma $cr(G) \ge c \frac{m^3}{n^2}$ from $c=\frac{1}{27.48}$ to $c=\frac{1}{27.19}$.
-To demonstrate the potential of our new technique, we also apply it to other graph classes, such as 4-planar and 6-planar graphs.
+We first apply a simplified version of our technique to outer $5$-planar graphs and surprisingly observe that the structure of maximally dense (general) $5$-planar graphs differs from the known uniform structure of maximally dense $k$-planar graphs for smaller $k \in \{1,2,3,4\}$.
+As the central result of this paper, we then show that graphs that admit a simple 5-planar drawing have at most $7(n-2)$ edges, drastically improving the previous best bound of $\approx8.3n$.
+This even implies a small improvement of the leading constant in the Crossing Lemma $cr(G) \ge c \frac{m^3}{n^2}$ from $c=\frac{1}{27.48}$ to $c=\frac{1}{27.3}$.
+To demonstrate the potential of our new technique, we also apply it to 4-planar and 6-planar graphs.